 In social business, a social graph can be a source of information to be analyzed and queried, for example to identify experts for a given business process that can most effectively resolve an exception.
-In our procurement use case, as the process enters an exception state, analysis of a social graph may identify
+In our procurement use case, as the process enters an exception state, analysis of a social graph may identify experts to engage to most effectively resolve the exception, based on combinations of factors such as their role, content they have contributed in the past, and their profile.
+In consumer social applications, typically the application defines and manages its own social graph.

 Social graphs can become significantly more complex than basic node-relationship-node models depending on the questions that need to be answered from the social graph.
 Open standards for social graphs will make it possible to easily share social graph relationships among applications.
-Having the ability to combine social graph information from across a set of enterprise applications makes the aggregated social graph more robust and more valuable to users of the standard in terms of queries that can be performed, and analytics that can be applied.
+This ability to combine social graph information from across a set of enterprise applications makes the aggregated social graph more robust and more valuable in terms of queries that can be performed, and analytics that can be applied.
 One example is the ability to assess business events against the social graph and determine who should be informed.
 Open standards for social graphs enable more advanced scenarios, where systems will be able to determine user interest.
 This is a more advanced scenario of the use of activity streams, where users are informed not necessarily because they chose to follow something or someone, but because evidence exists in their social graph that they are likely interested in a given topic.
 For example, because John monitors the hardware procurement process he probably wants to know that Sally just approved a new supplier.